Today we celebrate the Holy Family: Joseph, Mary, and Jesus. How can this family inspire our families despite our different realities today?

 Today, we find ourselves in multi-form kind of family setup.
 There are those in their first marriage relationship with children, others are living in relationships not declared as family according to civil and religious practices, others still are in stepfamilies where children find themselves with “siblings” coming from previous and current unions of their parents and stepparents.
 The scenario is a maze where one can get lost easily; it’s a challenge and yet, it’s there where the light of faith is needed: to enlighten and inspire us.

 The aim of this feast is not to give a moral lesson, but rather to help us, how can I, in my own family situation, fulfil God’s will; fulfil my role and place in the family as wife and mother, father and husband, a child or parent, and as brother or sister?
 What role am I playing so that we live in the unity of love, where everyone finds a place to live and be respected as a person, thus, enabling them to lead a fulfilled life?

 We are invited, thus, to reflect on our own commitment regarding life in our family, especially, as Paul invites us to be filled with kindness, tenderness, humility, meekness, patience towards one another in our families.

-May Joseph, Mary and Jesus, the Holy Family, inspire us to live in love and unity regardless of the situation in which we find ourselves, above all to have concern for each other.
+May Joseph, Mary, and Jesus, the Holy Family, inspire us to live in love and unity regardless of the situation in which we find ourselves, above all to have concern for one another.

 Subscribe by giving your email address to receive new posts.
 You can also join the Facebook group: Your WORD is LAMP for my FEET & LIGHT on my PATH.